balinterdi/balinterdi.github.com/source/_posts/2016-10-05-refactoring-promise-patterns.markdown

 }
 ```

-Since `doWithLoadingFlag` returns a promise, we can add our own handlers to it,
+Since `saveWithLoadingFlag` returns a promise, we can add our own handlers to it,
 including other `finally` handlers.

 You can find a working example [here](https://ember-twiddle.com/54db7a0a708afe3cf59bfa634f1c3a06?numColumns=2&openFiles=controllers.application.js%2Ctemplates.application.hbs),